jdeneef/svelte-gitcal/README.md

 - [svelte-ts-component-template](https://github.com/patrickroberts/svelte-ts-component-template) but updated
 - which in turn is based upon the [svelte component template](https://github.com/sveltejs/component-template)

+## Install

 ```bash
 npm install --save-dev svelte-gitcal
 ```

-Example usage with the colors as used on my demo page:
+## Example usage with the colors as used on my demo page:

 ```js
 <script lang="ts">